chasebleyl/dotfiles/README.md

 ## Notes

 - Git user credentials (`user.name`, `user.email`) are configured via `git config --global` and not stored in the repository
-- The setup uses `stow --adopt` which will adopt existing files into the stow package (useful for initial setup)
+- The setup uses `stow -R` (restow) which requires no conflicting files to exist; use `setup-override.sh` to migrate from existing configs
 - XDG Base Directory specification is used where possible to keep `$HOME` clean
+- Backups from `setup-override.sh` are stored in `~/.dotfiles-backup/` with timestamps